pawel-id/bir1/README.md

 administration authorities, regional authorities, government institutions and to commercial entities.
 It connects to
 [REGON service](https://api.stat.gov.pl/Home/RegonApi?lang=en) and returns data in JSON format.
 Supports all BIR 1.0 and 1.1 API methods.
+Please refer to provided documentation for more details.

 BIR1 (polish: "Baza Internetowa REGON") is an internal name of the API service (hence our package name).